ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 cpu-8-87.farm.hpc.ucdavis.edu
 ```

-Or, use `squeue` to see more information about your session:
+Or, use `squeue` to see more information about your session.
+Send the command
+the `--me` flag to return your jobs.

 ```
 $ squeue --me